 “Should I hand write it or can I just type away on the computer?”

 Some people might find it easier to journal on the computer – Google docs, WordPress, Medium or even Microsoft Word give you easy ways to type away your thoughts and reflections.
 Not to mention an easy way to store your thoughts and reflections!

-But there are potential downsides of digital journalling.
-It may just too easy to click over to Facebook or your latest email that pops into your inbox.
+But there are potential downsides of digital journaling.
+It may just be too easy to click over to Facebook or your latest email that pops into your inbox.
 We spend so much time in front of screens these days that any opportunity to take habits offline might be worth considering.

 There is something satisfying about opening up and using a nicely bound journal.
 It’s personal, it’s therapeutic, and it may make you feel like a writer in the 1920’s in Paris!

 I’m going to let you decide which one works for you.
 I want you to think about which one you will actually do.
-The journalling practice (whether it’s on a computer or not) is the one you do!!
+Ultimately, the important thing is not how you do it, just that you DO IT!
 Will typing make it easier for you?
 Or are you keen to explore the benefits of handwriting?

 Making it a Habit